remonlam/docker-dca/chapters/storage-volumes.md

 - Compare object storage to block storage, and explain which one is preferable when available
 - Summarize how an application is composed of layers and where those layers reside on the filesystem
 - Describe how volumes are used with Docker for persistent storage
-- Identify the steps you would take to clean up unused images on a filesystem, also on DTR
+- Identify the steps you would take to clean up unused images on a filesystem, also on Docker Trusted Registry (DTR)
 - Demonstrate how storage can be used across cluster nodes